ManiaMap

 pipeline = new Pipeline(new LayoutGenerator(), new CollectableGenerator());

-var results = pipeline.Run(args);
+var results = pipeline.Run(inputs);

 var layout = results.GetOutput<Layout>("Layout");